zz-chen/xlsjdbc/trunk/xlsjdbc/doc/readme.txt

 XLS JDBC

-XLSJDBC is a readonly jdbc driver to access any xls files from java, just as it where another ordinary SQL database.
+XLSJDBC is a readonly jdbc driver to access any xls or xlsx files from java, just as it where another ordinary SQL database.

 The project ist actually hosted at sourceforge.